Integrating theory and experiments to link local mechanisms and ecosystem-level consequences of vegetation patterns in drylands: Ecological rationale behind current models for vegetation spatial self-organization

 \textit{Purely competitive feedbacks}.
-On the other hand, competition for resources is a ubiquitous interaction mechanism that affects the relation between any two plants that are located in sufficient proximity.
+Competition for resources is a ubiquitous interaction mechanism that affects the relation between any two plants when the distance between them is short enough.
 Above ground, plants compete for light through their canopies; below ground, they compete for several soil resources, including water and nitrogen, through their roots \citep{Craine2013}.
-If only competitive mechanisms occur, we should expect plants to have a negative effect on any other plant within their interaction range (Fig.\,\ref{fig:1}c) and the intensity of this effect to peak at intermediate distances between vegetation patches\citep{Koppel_2006,Rietkerk2008}.
+If only competitive mechanisms occur, we should expect plants to have a negative effect on any other plant within their interaction range (top panel in Fig.\,\ref{fig:1}c) and the intensity of this effect to peak at intermediate distances between vegetation patches \citep{Koppel_2006}.
 Because finite-range competition is the only interaction required by PCF models to explain vegetation self-organization, PCF is the most parsimonious feedback type that generates vegetation patterns.